Satharus/satharus.me/_posts/2020-06-26-writeup_pico18_bufferoverflow_1.md

 Note: 0x80486b3 was the address in my case.
 It’ll probably be different if you try to solve the challenge.

-This means that it returns to that address in the assembly code.
+This means that it returns to that address in the program's memory.
 If we change that value, we can make the program return to any address by writing over it using the input.

 This can be achieved using a buffer overflow exploit.

 I tried entering 32 ‘a’ chars and I didn’t see any change in the address, so I kept increasing them until I found that the address starts changing after entering 44 characters.

-The explanation for this is that the saved instruction pointer (before the call to vuln()) is located 12 bytes after the last byte in the buffer.
+The explanation for this is that the saved instruction pointer (before the call to `vuln()`) is located 12 bytes after the last byte in the buffer.

-Checking the assembly code using ObjDump, the function we want to run (win()), is found at address 080485cb.
+Checking the assembly code using ObjDump, the function we want to run: `win()`, is found at address 080485cb.
 Which is exactly where we want to return.

 ```c
 void win() {